Application Structure

 We chose WebAssembly because:

-A zome has access to Holochain’s host API and also exposes functions of its own.
-Some of these functions are required callbacks and some of them you invent yourself to create your back end’s API.
+A zome has access to Holochain via the host API and also exposes functions of its own.
+Some of these functions are callbacks and some of them you invent yourself to create your back end’s API.

 There are two kinds of zome:

-Zomes are usually created as pairs — an integrity zome that defines a portion of your schema and a coordinator zome that defines CRUD functions for that schema.
+Zomes are usually created as pairs — an integrity zome that defines a data model and a coordinator zome that defines functions for operating on this model.
 You don’t have to do it this way though; coordinator zomes don’t need an integrity zome if they don’t manipulate data, or they can depend on multiple integrity zomes, or multiple coordinators can depend on the same integrity zome.

-One or more zomes are bundled into a DNA.
-When two or more participants install and run a DNA, an isolated peer-to-peer network is created among them to interact and store shared data.
+One or more zomes are bundled into a DNA, including at least one integrity zome.
+When two or more agents install and run a DNA, a new peer-to-peer network is created among them to interact and store shared data.

 A DNA, and the network created for it, is uniquely defined by its integrity zomes, plus any modifiers.
 The hash of the integrity zomes plus modifiers is called the DNA hash, and is the unique identifier for the network.